 To fund each member’s retirement, Defined benefit plans like PERA only have to plan for the average life expectancy of the group, not each individual’s expected lifespan.

-Ensuring the Defined benefit trust funds have enough money to pay retirement benefits for decades to come means making sure PERA has an accurate picture of its membership and potential changes in the future.
+Ensuring the Defined benefit trust fund have enough money to pay retirement benefits for decades to come means making sure PERA has an accurate picture of its membership and potential changes in the future.
 PERA must be able to estimate how long members will live, how much of a benefit they’ll earn, and other factors.

 That’s where actuaries come in.
 These highly skilled mathematicians have the important task of calculating the plan’s liabilities (how much money is owed to benefit recipients) and determining how much money the plan will need on hand to meet those liabilities.